azampagl/ai-ml-bridgecut/README.txt

 ============================================

 	The following are arguments required:

 -i: the density threshold.
 -o: the output file.
 -v: the bridge cut version (vertex-c, vertex-b, edge-b, edge-c).
 -t: the density threshold.

+The following arguments are optional:

+	-d: the depth of the bridging coefficient file (default 1).

 ============================================